MatrixAINetwork/MATRIX_AI/README.md

 - As regards the Token contract, we achieved a configurable command line version of automatic contract generation, and it was successfully built;

 - Interactive system for automatic contract generation is now in design

+- Carried out the feature analysis on the typical contract scenarios, with Wallet contracts, CrowdSale contracts as the starting point;

+- Completed the premilinary result collection of extended evaluation datasets, and is doing the result analysis now.